AviatrixSystems/Docs/HowTos/FAQ.rst

 **Q2: How do I configure encrypted peering?**

-	Step 1: At Gateway menu, create a gateway in one existing VPC/VNet.
+	Step 1: Gateway -> +New Gateway in one existing VPC/VNet.
 VPN access may be disabled.

 	Step 2: Repeat Step 1 with a different VPC ID or VNet Name.

-	Step 3: At VPC/VNet Menu -> Encrypted Peering -> Add.
-Select the two
-	gateway names and click Save.
+	Step 3: At Peering -> Encrypted Peering -> +New Peering.
+Select the two gateway names and click OK.